Jawairia11/Object_Detection_through_streamlit/README.md

 # Object_Detection_through_streamlit

-we will write the following command in VS code terminal
+We will run the code and  will write the following command in VS code terminal

               python -m streamlit run streamlit_yolo.py

+it will show the IP and network addresses .
+The will copy the IP address and will run it in the browser.
+Upon uploading any image will get the output image that will detect the objects in the image.

 # Output  Image